 As a high school college counselor, you assist students with planning for college and finding the right school.
 Read on to learn more, including details about common tasks, education info, and licensing and certification requirements.
-Schools offering School Counseling degrees can also be found in these popular choices.

 What Is a High School College Counselor?